 Goodness.
 How has it already been 1 whole month that we have been here in Indiana?
 The days and weeks are flying by.
 We are still a bit overwhelmed with this whole renovation.
 Perhaps we were a bit overly optimistic with our budget and time frame, but let me catch you up to speed on where we are now.

 We removed the bathroom floor back in the 2nd week and it hasn’t changed since.
-We are still waiting on our 2 gray tanks to get made and shipped here before we can put the floor back in and seal it all up.
+We are still waiting on our repurposed black tank and new additional gray tank to get made and shipped here before we can put the floor back in and seal it all up.
 So, we moved on to the next phase.

 We bought ALL THE THINGS!
 Seriously, if you are planning a renovation project and you think you have a budget, just go ahead and DOUBLE IT!
 Holy Smokes!
 We have purchased so much I think I'm just weeks away from serious ulcers.
 Also, know that you'll spend close to half of your time researching.

 We removed lots of vinyl from the interior walls but we really needed to get into the walls to have a look at wiring and find out where some leaks were coming from.
 So, we removed all of the interior panels and the pink insulation which was surprisingly in great shape.

 I thought we would find at least one dead mouse but no bugs or mice were found, thank goodness!
 My dad labeled and traced wires and is currently figuring out a solution to make things much simpler when we reinstall them.
 He’s got a good plan.
 We took out all the extra wires after they were labled and diagramed and I cleaned up the inside of the extrior panels to get all that nasty pink insulation off.

 Yesterday we installed one new Fantastic Fan!
 We love these fans!
 We had a few in our other RV and they were so helpful.
 The install when a lot easier than I thought it would.